OV-Chipkaart for Tourists: Amsterdam Public Transport Card Explained (2026)

 Bus and tram on Amsterdam street

-• Trams & buses: tap on the pink reader (front for OVpay; rear or middle for OV-chipkaart) when boarding.
-Tap again on exit.
+• Trams & buses: tap on the reader when boarding and tap again on exit.

-• Metro: tap at the gates entering the platform; tap again at the exit gates.
+• Metro: tap at the gates entering the platform and again at the exit gates.

-• Trains: tap at the standalone yellow NS posts on the platform.
+• Trains: tap at the standalone yellow NS posts on the platform, both ends of the trip.

 • Always wait for the green tick and beep.
-A red cross means insufficient balance, wrong card, or an already-tapped session.
+A red cross means insufficient balance, the wrong card, or a session already open.

 Discounts & Free Travel